posativ/acrylamid/docs/installation.rst

 Linux/Debian and OS X
 *********************

-You'll need the python interpreter with version ≥ 2.6 and a python package manager.
+You'll need the python interpreter with version ≥ 2.7 (or 3.3) and a python package manager.
 If you are on Linux (Debian-based), just ``apt-get install python python-setuputils``.
 If you are using OS X the proper Python version is already installed (10.6 or later).

 ::